Programmatic Advertising Explained: Terms, Elements, Buying Methods, Programmatic Monetization

 The deal and following ad placement happen instantly within milliseconds while the web page is loading.
 Real-time bidding is usually an open marketplace without particular restrictions, where everybody can join.
 RTB is one, but not the only form of programmatic advertising.

-Header bidding is another auction model that is taking hold in the industry.
+Header bidding platforms became crucial as another auction model that is taking hold in the industry.
 In header bidding instead of each ad exchange having their own auction, one at a time, ad exchanges can bid at the same time at the highest priority in the ad server.
 Other programmatic buying methods focus on prior negotiations.

 A private marketplace or PMP is an exclusive trading platform, where participants have to be invited.
 It is usually a closed ecosystem or premium publishers that provide their inventory for the group of hand-picked big advertisers.